andcut/snakecult-site/content/posts/vom/burying-the-past-with-mungo-manic.md

 #### Introduction

-  * Explanation of Mungo Manic’s pseudonym: homage to “Mungo Man,” Australia's oldest fossilized human found at Willandra Lakes.
+ * Explanation of Mungo Manic's pseudonym: homage to "Mungo Man," Australia's oldest fossilized human found at Willandra Lakes.

  * Discussion on the reburial of Mungo Man and the intersection of archaeology with political activism.